intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/chatglm3/README.md

 ```

 Arguments info:
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2 model (e.g. `meta-llama/Llama-2-7b-chat-hf` and `meta-llama/Llama-2-13b-chat-hf`) to be downloaded, or the path to the huggingface checkpoint folder.
-It is default to be `'meta-llama/Llama-2-7b-chat-hf'`.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the ChatGLM3 model to be downloaded, or the path to the huggingface checkpoint folder.
+It is default to be `'THUDM/chatglm3-6b'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 A default prompt is provided.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `128`.